The Bandanna Company

 It was also used as a peace offering between the Native Americans and early colonists.
 Their popularity grew exponentially in the 1950’s as they became the token symbol of Western movies, Zorro, and cowboys everywhere.

-The Bandanna Company has continued to evolve through the years, with a variety of colors and patterns emerging.
-From hot pinks to licensed prints, bandannas cover the fashion spectrum.
-Today, bandannas are as fashionable as they are useful, with a range of uses from campy necessity to decorative headscarf.
+Based in Greenville, SC, The Bandanna Company has continued to evolve through the years, with a variety of bandanna colors and patterns emerging from hot pinks to licensed prints, covering the fashion spectrum.
+Since our predecessor’s founding in 1946 to today, bandannas are as fashionable as they are useful, with a range of uses from campy necessity to decorative headscarf.